Scalable Bayesian Inference for the Inverse Temperature of a Hidden Potts Model: Experimental results

 \subsection{Satellite remote sensing}

+For the 18 satellite images described in Section~\ref{s:data_ndvi} we used the same priors for $\mu_j$ \eqref{eq:pr_mu}, $\sigma^2_j$ \eqref{eq:pr_sd}, and $\beta$ as for the simulation study.
+Since these images have the same dimensions (1000 $\times$ 1000 pixels) as the largest synthetic images, we could reuse the same surrogate models for PFAB and nsBIL.
+The reusability of surrogate models for many datasets is a major advantage of our approach.

-For the satellite image described in Section~\ref{s:data_ndvi} we used weakly informative priors $\pi(\mu_j) \sim \mathcal{N}(\bar{y},5)$ and $\pi(\sigma_j^2) \sim \mathcal{IG}(1,0.01)$ for the $k=6$ mixture components and $\pi(\beta) \sim \mathcal{U}(0,3)$ for the inverse temperature.
-We were unable to evaluate accuracy for this image because the true values of the inverse temperature and the pixel labels are unknown.
-However, we can still compare the 95\% HPD intervals for $\beta$ obtained from the four algorithms, as well as the time taken to fit the model.
-These results are summarised in Table~\ref{t:results_ndvi}.
+We were unable to evaluate accuracy for these images because the true values of the inverse temperature and the pixel labels are unknown.
+However, we can still compare the posterior distributions for $\beta$ obtained from the three algorithms, as well as the time taken to fit the model.
+These results are summarised in Figure~\ref{f:results_ndvi}.
+We ran PFAB and nsBIL for 20,000 iterations on each image, while AEA was run for only 2,000 iterations, with 200 iterations of Swendsen-Wang for the auxiliary variables.
+AEA took 19 hours per image, while PFAB and nsBIL took 1.6 hours.
+This resulted in an average ESS per hour of 1.88 for AEA, 598 for PFAB, and 692 for nsBIL.